-The voluntary common reporting guidelines seek to support and guide countries in conducting VNRs.
-They were initially prepared by the Secretary-General in December 2015 and the guidelines has since been updated in 2019 to reflect lessons learned.
+There are voluntary common reporting guidelines for voluntary national review, which seek to support and guide countries in conducting VNRs.
+Initially prepared by the Secretary-General in December 2015, the guidelines have since been updated several times.
+The latest updated was in 2020 in order to incorporate guidance on how to report on new and emerging challenges, systemic issues and transformative actions as well as evaluation and monitoring of policies and how to report when presenting the second and subsequent VNRs.
 They provide a framework for certain common elements within reports while allowing for flexibility, so countries can adapt to their own circumstances.
-The updated guidelines can be found here.
+The updated guidelines can be found https://example.com/here.